 Suits have been brought in New York State and federal courts against O&R and many other defendants, wherein a large number of plaintiffs sought large amounts of compensatory and punitive damages for deaths and injuries allegedly caused by exposure to asbestos at various O&R premises.
 The suits that have been resolved, which are many, have been resolved without any payment by O&R, or for amounts that were not, in the aggregate, material to the Company.
 The amounts specified in all the remaining suits total billions of dollars; however, the Company believes that these amounts are greatly exaggerated, based on the disposition of previous claims.
-At December 31, 2014 and 2013, the Company had accrued its estimated aggregate undiscounted potential liability for these suits and additional suits that may be brought over the next 15 years of \$0.3 million.
-The estimate was based upon a combination of modeling, historical data analysis and risk factor assessment.
+At December 31, 2015 and 2014, the Company had accrued its estimated aggregate undiscounted potential liability for these suits and additional suits that may be brought over the next 15 years as shown in the following table.
+These estimates were based upon a combination of modeling, historical data analysis and risk factor assessment.
 Trial courts have begun, and unless otherwise determined by an appellate court may continue, to apply a different standard for determining liability in asbestos suits than the standard that applied historically.
 As a result, the Company currently believes that there is a reasonable possibility of an exposure to loss in excess of the liability accrued for the suits.
 The Company is unable to estimate the amount or range of such loss.
 In addition, certain current and former employees have claimed or are claiming workers' compensation benefits based on alleged disability from exposure to asbestos.
-The Company defers as regulatory assets (for subsequent recovery through rates) liabilities incurred for asbestos claims by employees and third-party contractors relating to its divested generating plants.
+The Company defers as regulatory assets (for subsequent recovery through rates) costs incurred for asbestos claims by employees and third-party contractors relating to its divested generating plants.

-The Company's accrued liability for asbestos suits and workers' compensation proceedings (including those related to asbestos exposure) and the amounts deferred as regulatory assets for the Company at December 31, 2014 and 2013 were as follows:
+The Company's accrued liability for asbestos suits and workers' compensation proceedings (including those related to asbestos exposure) and the amounts deferred as regulatory assets for the Company at December 31, 2015 and 2014 were as follows:

-(Millions of Dollars) 2014 2013 Accrued liability - asbestos suits \$0.3 \$0.3 Regulatory assets - asbestos suits \$0.3 \$0.3 Accrued liability - workers' compensation \$5.0 \$4.9 Regulatory assets - workers' compensation \$- \$-
+(Millions of Dollars) 2015 2014

+Accrued liability - asbestos suits \$0.3 \$0.3

+Regulatory assets - asbestos suits 0.3 0.3

+Accrued liability - workers' compensation \$4.8 \$5.0

+Regulatory assets - workers' compensation